RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Other-libraries.md

 ### [protobuf](https://github.com/chrisdew/protobuf)
 Pros: Based on the official protoc
 Cons: Requires compilation and a compilation step.
+Node only.

 ### [node-protobuf](https://npmjs.org/package/node-protobuf)
 Pros: Based on the official protoc
 Cons: Requires compilation and a compilation step.
 Hard to compile on Windows.
+Node only.

 ### [pomelo-protobuf](https://npmjs.org/package/pomelo-protobuf)
 Pros: Seems to be somewhat popular.
 Split into server and client code.